-- 3 Tbsp cooked peas (reserve them before blending the soup)
+- 2-3 tablespoon cooked peas (reserve them before blending the soup)

 - Heat the olive oil in a large pot over medium heat.
 Add the onion and saute' for about 5 minutes until soft and translucent.

-- Add the potatoes and the vegetable broth, bring to the boil, reduce the heat, cover with a lid and cook for 10 minutes, or until the potatoes are soft.
+- Add the cubed potato, vegetable broth, bring to the boil, reduce the heat, cover with a lid and cook for 10 minutes or until the potato cubes are soft.

-- Then add the peas and simmer for a further 5 minutes (no longer, or you will lose the fresh flavour and beautiful colour of the peas).
+- Add the peas and simmer for 4 minutes (no longer, or you will lose the fresh flavour and beautiful colour of the peas).

-- Then, carefully transfer the hot soup to a blender, working in batches if necessary.
+- If not using an immersion blender, carefully transfer the soup to a stand blender, working in batches if necessary.
 (Do not fill past the maximum fill line or the soup could overflow!).
 If the soup is too thick for you, you can add some broth or water to thin it out until you have a consistency you like.